-The guidelines are separated into two categories: Integrated Guidelines and Planning Areas.
-Integrated Guidelines represent protocols, policies, and considerations that MUS campuses should account for as they develop strategies in any Planning Area.
+The guidelines remain separated into two categories: Integrated Guidelines and Planning Areas.
+Integrated Guidelines represent protocols, approaches, and considerations that MUS campuses should account for as they develop strategies in any Planning Area.
 Planning Areas represent the different operational imperatives across the MUS; they account for the things that our institutions do.
-Each Planning Area identifies essential items that campuses must address as they build their Healthy Fall 2020 plan.
+Each Planning Area identifies essential items that campuses must address as they build and update their campus plan.
 It is important to note that some Planning Areas do not apply to certain campuses.
 For example, some of our two-year campuses do not provide housing in the manner represented in this document.
-Each Planning Area also includes planning considerations, or those items that campuses are encouraged, though not required, to address in their Healthy Fall 2020 plans.
+Each Planning Area also includes planning considerations, or those items that campuses are encouraged, though not required, to address in their response plans and operations.